ElCapitanHaddock/whiskersbot/README.md

     @Ohtred analyze [metric] [text] to predict if a message follows the metric (15 metrics to choose from)

-    NEW! @Ohtred translate [language] [text] to translate a message to the specified language
+    @Ohtred translate [language] [text] to translate a message to the specified language

-    NEW! @Ohtred meme [url] [caption] to auto-scale and generate a fresh meme
+    @Ohtred meme [url] [caption] to auto-scale and generate a fresh meme

-    NEW! @Ohtred paterico to generate a random anarchist patrick emote

-    NEW! @Ohtred doge [text] to generate dogeified text
+    @Ohtred doge [text] to generate dogeified text

+    @Ohtred describe [image url] to analyze and label the contents of an image

+    @Ohtred identify [image url] to guess what an image represents (reverse-search)

+    @Ohtred read [image url] grabs text from an image and posts it in a copypastable format

 Approved Roles

     @Ohtred propose [text] to send a proposal to the modvoting channel